-The Instrument Processing: Measurements and Retracking splinter aims to understand the altimeter instrument's interaction with the scattering surface and the algorithms and processing steps that transform raw instrument data into calibrated science products useful in a variety of applications in coastal and open ocean (primarily) but also inland water, snow and ice applications.
+The Instrument Processing: Measurements and Retracking splinter aims to understand the altimeter instrument's interaction with the scattering surface, as well as the algorithms and processing steps that transform raw instrument data into calibrated science products useful in a variety of applications in coastal and open ocean (primarily), but also inland water, snow and ice applications.
 Topics appropriate for this splinter may include, but are not limited to:

-- Understanding the differences between Ka and Ku band backscatter, penetration, volume scattering, rain effects, etc. - Understanding, exploiting, or mitigating correlations in high-rate (20, 40, or 80 Hz) geophysical retrievals, for example to detect internal waves, reduce correlated noise in the spectral bump, or improve the precision and resolution of altimetric signals. - Understanding or improving multi-mission inter-calibration issues stemming from the individual performances of various altimeters and retracking algorithms, including: retracker biases, correlated errors, and the effects of these on sea state bias - , and inter-calibration between LRM and SAR altimetry. - Understanding the similarities and differences between LRM and SAR altimetry, and the intercalibration of the two, including: sensitivities to mis-pointing, direction of winds and waves, etc. - Algorithm improvements, including general improvements and also specialized algorithms for particular applications (coastal zone, leads in sea ice, inland water, internal wave detectors, etc.) What can be done and what is gained by it? - What innovative things can we do with stack files ("looks" sorted by look angle or Doppler frequency), and how can they best be exploited? - Does fully-focused processing add significant value?
-Is there some in-between hybrid processing that optimizes the mix of coherent and incoherent processing? - What can simulations and empirical studies with existing data tell us about algorithm design or optimal exploitation of future missions? - What additional data elements should be added to data structures to enhance the accuracy or utility of the data? - How shall we exploit or mitigate heterogeneous ocean backscatter within the field of view of the altimeter, for example to detect internal waves, manage sigma-0 blooms or very low SWH events, edit rain events, etc.?
-Are the answers different for LRM and for SAR?
+- Understanding the differences between Ka and Ku band backscatter, penetration, volume scattering, rain effects, etc. - Understanding, exploiting, or mitigating correlations in high-rate (20, 40, or 80 Hz) geophysical retrievals, for example to detect internal waves, reduce correlated noise in the spectral bump, or improve the precision and resolution of altimetric signals. - Exploiting or mitigating heterogeneous ocean backscatter within the field of view of the altimeter, for example to detect internal waves, manage sigma-0 blooms or very low SWH, edit rain events, etc. Are the answers different for LRM and for SAR? - Understanding or improving multi-mission inter-calibration issues stemming from the performance of various altimeters and retracking algorithms, including: retracker biases, correlated errors, and the effects of these on sea state bias. - Understanding the similarities and differences between LRM and SAR altimetry, and the intercalibration of the two, including: sensitivities to mis-pointing, direction of winds and waves, etc. - Understanding the similarities and differences between the different SAR altimetry operational (open-burst processing or interleaved vs closed-burst processing) and measurement modes (on board processing RAW or RMC), including: effects of the different modes on fully focused processing, sensitivities to geophysical retrievals if any, Doppler aliasing and its impact, etc. - Algorithm improvements, including general improvements and also specialized algorithms for particular applications (coastal zone, leads in sea ice, inland water, internal wave detectors, etc.) What can be done and what is gained by it? - Innovative uses of stack files ("looks" sorted by look angle or Doppler frequency), and how can they best be exploited? - Does fully-focused processing add significant value?
+Is there some in-between hybrid processing that optimizes the mix of coherent and incoherent processing?
+Are there any studies to optimize its computational efficiency? - What can simulations and empirical studies with existing data tell us about algorithm design or optimal exploitation of future missions?
+Collection and dissemination of test data sets spanning a large range of conditions. - What additional data elements should be added to data structures to enhance the accuracy or utility of the data?